DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/helpers.md

 ```

 To force disabling coloring in reports, set the reporter's `noColors` property in the `src/index.js` file to `false`.
-For example, you may need to disable coloring for machine-readable formats (JSON or xUnit) since there is no need in the colored output.
+For example, you may need to disable coloring for machine-readable formats (JSON or xUnit) since the colored output is not required.

 ```js
 export default function () {